Puerto Rico's Hidden Beaches

-Puerto Rico is dotted with secluded beaches offering great snorkeling and gorgeous seascapes with few fellow sunbathers to disturb a peaceful escape.
+Puerto Rico is dotted with secluded beaches that offer great snorkeling and gorgeous seascapes with few fellow sunbathers to disturb a peaceful escape.
 Check out these idyllic hidden beaches around Puerto Rico.

 Punta Soldado, Culebra

 The island of Culebra is a private paradise in Puerto Rico, located between the big island and nearby St. Thomas in the US Virgin Islands.
 Locals and visitors come to the island by plane and boat to experience its remote beaches.
-While Playa Flamenco gets the most press as the area's loveliest beach, there are still many secret beaches including Punta Soldado, a small pebbly beach with nice views of Vieques and calm waters perfect for snorkeling.
-An added bonus: The beach is easily accessible by car and doesn't require a strenuous hike to reach.
+While Flamenco Beach gets a lot of press as the area's loveliest stretch of sand, there are still many secret spots, including Punta Soldado, a small, pebbly beach with nice views of Vieques and calm waters perfect for snorkeling.
+A bonus: The beach is easily accessible by car and doesn't require a strenuous hike to reach.

 Balneario de Boqueron, Cabo Rojo

-Once a hideaway for pirates who are said to have stashed their treasure in nearby caves, today Boqueron Bay Beach is a haven for beachgoers and native endangered birds that are protected by the Cabo Rojo National Wildlife Refuge.
-With its white sandy shores stretching for over a mile and clear blue waters, it's no surprise that this oasis in southeast Puerto Rico has been honored as a Blue Flag beach, an award bestowed on the world's cleanest and most environmentally friendly beaches.
+Once a hideaway for pirates — who are said to have stashed their treasure in nearby caves — Balneario de Boqueron is now a haven for beachgoers and native endangered birds that are protected by the Cabo Rojo National Wildlife Refuge.
+With its white, sandy shores that stretch for more than a mile and clear blue waters, it's no surprise that this oasis in southeastern Puerto Rico has been honored as a Blue Flag beach, an award bestowed on the world's cleanest and most environmentally friendly spots.

 Pinones Beach, Carolina

-Pinones Beach is just 2 miles outside of San Juan but far removed from the hectic city pace.
-Rent a kayak and glide around the lagoon and search for wildlife along the edges of the mangrove islands.
+Pinones Beach is just 2 miles outside San Juan but far removed from the hectic city pace.
+Rent a kayak, glide around the lagoon and search for wildlife along the edges of the mangrove islands.
 After a dip in the ocean, take a bike cruise along the boardwalk.
-Stop at a food stall for local snacks like pinchos, which are grilled meat kabobs, or pastelillos, which are deep-fried pies packed with savory fillings, or tostones, which are fried green plantains.
+Stop at a food stall for local snacks, such as pinchos (grilled meat kebabs), pastelillos (deep-fried pies packed with savory fillings) or tostones (fried green plantains).

 Green Beach, Vieques

-Along with the Red and Blue Beaches in Vieques, Green Beach was originally the property of the US Navy.
-This isolated beach is surrounded by dense mangrove forests.
+Along with Red Beach and Blue Beach on Vieques, Green Beach was originally the property of the US Navy.
+This isolated stretch is surrounded by dense mangrove forests.
 The water is calm, making it a nice choice for families.
-It's a popular snorkeling spot: Schools of colorful tropical fish inhabit the shallow water and large coral reefs.
+It's a popular snorkeling spot, too: Schools of colorful tropical fish inhabit the shallow water and large coral reefs.